mliszcz/msc-thesis/papers/case-study/tangojs-case-study-sections.md

 Developers and administrators can easily push a new version to the server and users always access the up-to-date application.
-This is especially important in the large-scale deployments, like corporate intranets or control rooms in scientific facilities, where the application has to be delivered to tenths of users.
+This is especially important in the large-scale deployments, like corporate intranets or control rooms in scientific facilities, where the application has to be delivered to tens of users.

-In case of the TangoJS Panel application deployment planning a few aspects have to be considered.
+In the case of the TangoJS Panel application deployment planning a few aspects have to be considered.
 The existing Tango installation needs to be accessible from TangoJS backend server.
 The backend server should also have access to some sort of users' directory, like e.g. LDAP.
 This is needed for authentication and